eBook Download: Claiming For Personal Injury In Moray

 Though you can get the eBook cost-free, we hope you might consider making a donation to one of 2 charities.

-Grigor & Young’s current nominated charity is Uganda Aid Person-to-Person (which is a Forres-based charity).
-Alternatively, if you would prefer to help a local charity, please consider Moray Citizens’ Advice Bureau, which does sterling work in safeguarding the rights of local people and helping them resolve legal problems.
+Grigor & Young’s current nominated charity is Abbie’s Sparkle Foundation (which is a Moray-based charity).
+Alternatively, if you would prefer to help a local charity with more of a legal advice element, please consider Moray Citizens’ Advice Bureau, which does sterling work in safeguarding the rights of local people and helping them resolve legal problems.

 The suggested level of donation is £5.00 but it’s entirely up to you whether, or how much much, you donate.
 In other words, if you don’t want to donate anything, that’s fine; you can still download the book free of charge.